Connecting and disconnecting input devices

 - Connecting or disconnecting a Download input device also starts or stops the Download daemon.
 If the Download daemon stops running or the mainframe system loses connection, the Connection status property of the input device is changed to Disconnected.

 - Connecting the first LPD input device on a Ricoh ProcessDirector server also starts the LPD daemon.
 If the LPD daemon does not start, the Connection status property for the input device changes to Unable to connect.
+If the parent server of the input device is a Linux system, a possible reason is that other LPD daemons are already running on the Linux system.
+Stop these daemons, then disconnect and reconnect the LPD input device.

 - Disconnecting the last LPD input device on a Ricoh ProcessDirector server also stops the LPD daemon.